Meeting Minutes for September 15, 2020

 The meeting Minutes from August 18, 2020 were approved with a change of one word on line 52.

-On MOTION by Vice Chair Roth, seconded by Supervisor Napolitano, with all in favor, the regular meeting Minutes from August 18, 2020 were approved with a word change on line 52.
+On MOTION by Vice Chair Roth, seconded by Supervisor Napolitano, with all in favor, the regular meeting Minutes from August 18, 2020 were approved with a change of “spread out” to “cleaned” on line 52.

 - Supervisor Gibson spoke about the improvements that have been made in the community in the last eight years due to the Board’s work.